icann/resolver-testbed/setup-and-running.md

 	* Clone type: Full clone
 * Be sure that the resolvers-vm VM is selected
 * Machine &rarr; Settings
-	* Network &rarr; Adatper 1: Attached to "Host-only Adapter" _vboxnet0_
+	* Network &rarr; Adapter 1: Attached to "Host-only Adapter" _vboxnet0_
-	* Network &rarr; Adatper 2: Attached to "Internal Network" _resnet_
+	* Network &rarr; Adapter 2: Attached to "Internal Network" _resnet_
 * Start the VM
 * Log in as root
 * Give the command `/root/resolver-testbed/vm_initial_setup.py resolvers-vm`